jayoung/pamlWrapper/README.md

 - MEME

 Docker container: could I use a newer version of R?
 Then I could make the plots look nicer.
 I would probably need to starting from a newer ubuntu base for that, and therefore I would need to install bioperl myself rather than using bioperl base.
 Or does another bioperl base exist that has a newer ubuntu starting point?

-There are MORE RECENT versions of PAML on [github](https://github.com/abacus-gene/paml/releases). v4.10.6 (latest as of Nov 23 2022 - source code was posted Sept 24, 2021, executables were posted Nov 10, 2022) and seems to work fine.
-Should I use that instead of 4.9j as my default? (both from command-line and in singularity)